Photo Contest Rules

 The Smithsonian may collect a photograph’s metadata upon entry.

-By entering the contest, entrants grant the Smithsonian Institution, and those authorized by the Smithsonian, a royalty-free, worldwide, perpetual, non-exclusive license to display, distribute, reproduce and create derivative works of the entries, in whole or in part, in any media now existing or subsequently developed, for any educational, promotional, publicity, exhibition, archival, scholarly and all other standard Smithsonian purposes.
+You retain your rights to your photograph; however, by entering the contest, you grant the Smithsonian Institution (and those authorized by the Smithsonian) a royalty-free, world-wide, perpetual, non-exclusive license to publicly display, distribute, reproduce, and create derivative works of the entries, in whole or in part, in any media now existing or later developed, for any Smithsonian Institution purpose, including, but not limited to, advertising and promotion of the magazine and its website, exhibition, and commercial products, including but not limited to Smithsonian Institution publications.
 Any photograph reproduced will include a photographer credit as feasible.
 The Smithsonian Institution will not be required to pay any additional consideration or seek any additional approval in connection with such uses.

 The Smithsonian will notify the winner via the contact information provided at the time of entry; the Smithsonian may disqualify anyone who fails to respond to the notification within five business days.

 We will select 10 finalists per category plus the mobile category.
-Five category winners will be selected, one for each category.
+Six category winners will be selected, one for each category, including mobile.
 The grand prize winner will be chosen from 60 finalists.

-The 60 finalists will be notified of their status by February 28, 2014 and will appear on our web site on March 3, 2014.
-At that time, the public can vote on our web site for one readers’ choice winner from the sixty finalists.
-The reader’s choice winner will be revealed online in spring 2014.
+The 60 finalists will be notified of their status by February 20, 2015 and will appear on our web site in March 2015.
+At that time, the public can vote on our web site for one Readers’ Choice winner from the sixty finalists.
+The reader’s choice winner will be revealed online in spring 2015.

 The contest is void where prohibited or restricted by law.
 The Smithsonian reserves the right to cancel the contest or modify these rules at its discretion.
 In the event of a dispute regarding the winners, the Smithsonian reserves the right to award or not award the prizes in its sole discretion.
 The Smithsonian reserves the right to disqualify any entrant whose entry or conduct appears in any way to: inhibit the enjoyment of others; tamper with the competition; violate these rules; infringe on the rights of third parties; or act in an unsportsmanlike or disruptive manner.
 Decisions of the Smithsonian are final.